r0gu3cic/initial-server-setup-role/defaults/README.md

 =========

 This Ansible role is designed for the initial and secure setup of an Ubuntu server.
-It configures essential services, sets up a sudo user, and applies basic security measures to ensure the server is ready for production use.
+It configures essential services, sets up a sudo user.name, and applies basic security measures to ensure the server is ready for production use.

 ## Requirements